• Skip to primary navigation

 • ½ Scotch bonnet pepper, or habanero, crushed

-• 4 sprigs parsley, minced or cilantro
+• 4 sprigs parsley, or cilantro, minced

 Instructions